12th Man (film): Filming

 Principal photography began on 17 August 2021 coinciding with the Kerala New Year on the first day of the Malayalam month Chingam.
 It commenced with a customary pooja ceremony in Ernakulam.
 Shooting then took place at GreenBerg Holiday Resorts in Kulamavu, Idukki district.
 Mohanlal joined the set on 15 September.
 The entire resort was booked for the shoot.
 Idukki was the primary location of the film.
 Filming was completed on 3 October after 48 days of shooting.
 Satheesh Kurup was the film's cinematographer.
 Shooting of the film was delayed by five days due to rain and mist.
 It was the first instance in Jeethu's career that filming went beyond the scheduled dates.

 Jeethu said "12th Man requires quite a bit of post-production work".
 In November 2021, Jeethu said that the post-production was going on which he expects to complete by January or February next year.
 Post-production was completed by late March 2022.

 Music

-The original background score and songs are composed, arranged, and produced by Anil Johnson.
-The title song "Find" in English was sung by Souparnika Rajagopal, The Times of India wrote that "the song indeed has some mysterious vibes which are very reminiscent of James Bond Theme songs".
+The original background score was composed, arranged, and produced by Anil Johnson.
+The title song "Find" in English was sung by Souparnika Rajagopal.
+The Times of India wrote that "the song indeed has some mysterious vibes which are very reminiscent of James Bond Theme songs".